rightjs/rightjs-plugins/README.md

     rake build

-And that will do the trick
+And that will do the trick.
+If you don't have `Java` on your computer, you can build the scripts using the Google API like that

+    rake build REMOTE=true

+You also can build only some of the plugins

+    rake build OPTIONS=json,rails

+Enjoy!

 # License